lacyyy/DZSimulator/docs/TASKS-AND-FEATURE-IDEAS.md

 ## TASK LIST FOR THE NEXT RELEASED VERSION:

 - [ ] Increase security with CSGO's netconport
+    - NOTE: Check out the [Source RCON Protocol](https://developer.valvesoftware.com/wiki/Source_RCON_Protocol) alternative first, supposedly slightly safer than netcon (psychonic: "RCon has some very limited brute force protection iirc").
+Can it return client position values through `getpos`?
+    - However we choose to connect to CSGO, make sure that method also works for CS2
+    - Automatically disconnect from CSGO once CSGO joins an online (VAC-secured) server?
     - Let user choose netconport value
     - On first startup, randomly generate strong password (long and humanly readable, what's the max length?)
     - Add option to generate a new password
     - Can we detect what launch options are currently set in Steam for CSGO?
 Warn the user if not set correctly?